 Prior to his time at Memphis, he spent the 2005-2006 basketball season as head athletic trainer/coordinator of basketball operations with the Arkansas RimRockers of the NBA Development League.

 No stranger to the Southeastern Conference, Simmons earned his master's degree in 2004 from the University of Arkansas.
 During his tenure with the Razorbacks, he served as a graduate assistant athletic trainer with football.

-The native of McComb, Miss., is a certified member of the National Athletic Trainers' Association and National Academy of Sports Medicine.
+Simmons is a 2002 graduate of the University of Memphis with his bachelor's degree and a certified member of the National Athletic Trainers' Association and National Academy of Sports Medicine.